RTLucassen/selection_tool/README.md

 The tool expects a Pandas dataframe as input.
 This dataframe must have a column called `slides` containing the slide information for each specimen, and if present, uses a column called `description` containing the specimen description.
+- Each item in the `slides` column should be a dictionary containing all other information about the specimen, including the pa_number, specimen number, block number, staining type, and paths to all images.
 - Each item in the `description` column should be a string with more information about the specimen, which is displayed to the user on the right side of the window.

-- Each item in the `slides` column should be a dictionary containing all other information about the specimen, including the pa_number, specimen number, block number, staining type, and paths to all images.
+Other columns are not used by the selection tool and remain unchanged if given as part of the input dataframe.
+The selection results are stored as extra columns in the input dataframe, which is then saved as output file.

 A minimal example is provided below:
-Other columns are not used by the selection tool and remain unchanged if given as part of the input dataframe.
-The selection results are stored as extra columns of the dataframe which is saved as the output file.

 ```
-example_slides = {
+example_slides = pd.DataFrame.from_dict({
     'slides': [{
         'pa_number': 'T23-00001',
         'specimen_nr': 'I',